-Not all companies, but only certain specified companies, have to comply with the rotation of auditors' provisions.
+It is pertinent to note that all companies are not required to rotate auditors.
+Only certain specified companies have to comply with the rotation of auditors' provisions.
 These specified companies are:

-- 1. Listed companies - 2.
+- 1. Listed companies. - 2.
 Unlisted public companies having paid up share capital of Rs.
 10 crore or more; - 3.
 Private limited companies having paid up share capital of Rs.
 50 crore or more - 4.
 Companies not covered in (2) or (3) above, but have public borrowings from financial institutions, banks or public deposits of Rs.
 50 crores or more